 About

-Outside of work, I enjoy cycling, skiing, photography, and tinkering with hardware and home lab setups - these topics may occasionally feature here as well.
+Outside of work, I enjoy cycling, skiing, photography, and tinkering with hardware and home lab setups.
+These topics may occasionally show up here too.

 Current Focus